 Can you use your new UK bank to make money transfers?
 Yes.
 But will you be hit with numerous additional transaction fees, and be more likely to get an unfavourable exchange rate?
 Again, yes.

-If you choose to send money with Xe, on the other hand, you can count on competitive exchange rates, no third-party fees, and a quick and easy transfer process to over 130 countries.
+If you choose to send money with Xe, on the other hand, you can count on competitive exchange rates and a quick and easy transfer process to over 130 countries.
 And no need to work within bank hours either—you can initiate a transfer 24/7, 365 days a year on Xe.com or in the app.

 Here’s how to send money with Xe: